 With "quality" is not meant how valuable the signal is.
 It is meant the quality of the filter.

-The filter has therefore a larger bandwidth.
-The so-called quality factor is given with a low number specified.
+The filter has therefore a larger bandwidth and the so-called quality factor Q is specified as a low number.

 If the filter has steep slopes, its bandwidth is smaller.

-Here a few frequencies below and above its cutoff frequency are affected and the quality factor Q is specified as a high number.
+Here a few frequencies below and above its cutoff frequency are affected and the quality factor

 Full width at half maximum (FWHM).